hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 I find that the main criterion I have for separation of these funcs is their names.
 This way it just makes them more meaningful (for me at least ;).
 But what do you guys think?
 Could they be unified under a single interface?
 How would you call it?

 [10:27:59](#173296247924IRAXY:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
-Funny, I have the same function for building objects or map protos from a continuous block  Same name! í ¾í´£
+Funny, I have the same function for building objects or map protos from a continuous block  Same name! ğŸ¤£

 [10:34:19](#173296285925ehHck:gitter.im) <GiuseppeChillemi (GiuseppeChillemi)>:
 I have looked at it.
 I think INTERLEAVE name is meaningful for everything and DELIMIT could be dropped.